-ADVERSE BENEFIT DETERMINATIONS BY YOUR MHP
+ADVERSE BENEFIT DETERMINATIONS BY YOUR MENTAL HEALTH PLAN

-What Rights Do I Have if the MHP Denies the Services I Want or Think I Need?
+What Rights Do I Have if the Mental Health Plan Denies the Services I Want or Think I Need?

-If your MHP denies, limits, delays or ends services you want or believe you should get, you have the right to a Notice (called a "Notice of Adverse Benefit Determination") from the MHP.
-You also have a right to disagree with the decision by asking for a "grievance" or "appeal."
-The sections below discuss your right to a Notice and what to do if you disagree with your MHP's decision.
+If your mental health plan, or a provider on behalf of the mental health plan, denies, limits, reduces, delays or ends services you want or believe you should get, you have the right to a written Notice (called a "Notice of Adverse Benefit Determination") from the mental health plan.
+You also have a right to disagree with the decision by asking for an appeal.
+The sections below discuss your right to a Notice and what to do if you disagree with your mental health plan's decision.